CodyCoce/ideas/README.md

-Women Against Paternity Fraud Internship 2018
-This should be all the code I edited or made from scratch with the help of the supervisor, intern coordinator, and other developers.
+The code is from modules, articles, and custom CSS/PHP files.
+We used Joomla with the theme "YOO_eat".